khpf88/Lisa-AI-Voice-Assistant/doc/api_documentation.md

 ## Overview

 The primary interaction with Lisa is now exclusively through a WebSocket connection (`/ws`) for real-time, bidirectional audio and text streaming.
-All LLM and TTS operations are integrated directly into this WebSocket communication.
+Lisa handles Speech-to-Text (STT) and Text-to-Speech (TTS) operations.
+For intelligent responses, Lisa communicates with the central Orchestration Service (Mickey), which in turn interacts with the Intelligence & Memory Module (Riley).

 ## WebSocket Endpoint: `/ws`

 *   **Method:** `WebSocket`
-*   **Description:** Establishes a real-time, full-duplex connection for streaming audio from the client for Speech-to-Text (STT) and receiving streaming text responses from the LLM and streaming audio data from Text-to-Speech (TTS).
+*   **Description:** Establishes a real-time, full-duplex connection for streaming audio from the client for Speech-to-Text (STT) and receiving streaming audio data from Text-to-Speech (TTS).
+After STT, the transcribed text is sent to the Orchestration Service (Mickey) for processing, and the intelligent response from Mickey is then synthesized into audio by Lisa's TTS engine.

 ### Incoming Messages (from Client to Server):